ibm-cloud-docs/speech-to-text/language-models.md

 ### Example requests and responses
 {: #listExample-language}

-The following example includes the `language` query parameter to list all US English custom language models that are owned by the service credentials:
+The following example includes the `language` query parameter to list all US English custom language models that are owned by the specified credentials:

 ```bash
 curl -X GET -u "apikey:{apikey}"